junxit/us-congress-bills-116/bill.md

 - **(a)** *In general* The Comptroller General of the United States shall—
   - **(1)** not later than 6 months after the date of enactment of this Act, commence a study on implementation of, and compliance with, this Act; and
   - **(2)** not later than 1 year after the date of enactment of this Act, submit a report to Congress on the results of such study.
-- **(b)** *Issues to be studied* The study required by subsection (a) shall examine the management and oversight by CBP of ports of entry, border patrol stations, and other detention facilities, including the extent to which CBP and the Department of Homeland Security have effective processes in place to comply with this Act.
+- **(b)** *Issues To be studied* The study required by subsection (a) shall examine the management and oversight by CBP of ports of entry, border patrol stations, and other detention facilities, including the extent to which CBP and the Department of Homeland Security have effective processes in place to comply with this Act.
 The study shall also examine the extent to which CBP personnel, in carrying out this Act, make abusive, derisive, profane, or harassing statements or gestures, or engage in any other conduct evidencing hatred or invidious prejudice to or about one person or group on account of race, color, religion, national origin, sex, sexual orientation, age, or disability, including on social media.

 ## § 13.
-Rule of construction
+Rules of construction

-Nothing in this Act shall be construed to authorize CBP to detain individuals for longer than 72 hours.
+Nothing in this Act may be construed—

+- **(1)** as authorizing CBP to detain individuals for longer than 72 hours;
+- **(2)** as contradicting the March 7, 2014, Department of Homeland Security rule adopting Standards to Prevent, Detect, and Respond to Sexual Abuse and Assault in Confinement Facilities, which includes a zero tolerance policy prohibiting all forms of sexual abuse and assault of individuals in U.S. Customs and Border Protection custody, including in holding facilities, during transport, and during processing;
+- **(3)** as contradicting current protocols related to Department background checks in the hiring process;
+- **(4)** as restricting the Department from denying employment to or terminating the employment of any individual who would be or is involved with the handling or processing at holding facilities, during transport, or during processing, or care of detainees, including the care of children, and has been convicted of a sex crime or other offense involving a child victim; or
+- **(5)** as affecting the obligation to fully comply with all applicable immigration laws, including being subject to any penalties, fines, or other sanctions.

 ## § 14.
 Definitions